Two Creeks Park Site Plan Update

 I am handicapped but love to take my granddaughter to the park to play.
 The playground and picnic areas are very far for someone with a walker

-mayansuz asked 12 months ago
+mayansuz asked almost 2 years ago

 This is important feedback, thank you!
 The playground location was determined through the public engagement process with the neighborhood and grades of the paths were carefully considered to ensure access to the park for all users.
 As a neighborhood park, space for parking was not provided.
 I understand your concern, and will share your feedback with the design team.